StabijJack/PHPSerializedDataReader/README.md

 nameValuePair is "name": value

-value is structure {...} or String between "..." escape is \ vooral voor "
+value is structure {...} or String between "..." or null or true or false or an id escape is \ before "